grempe/thesplit/README.md

 bundle install
 ```

-Run a local dev server (expects Redis to be running)
+Run a local dev server (expects Redis to be running) and run specs on file changes.

 ```
 bundle exec guard